daryllxd/lifelong-learning/coursera/decision-skills.md

 __A decision is only strongest as the longest link.__

-His big decision was going to Ukraine for a year after graduation.
-Basically it is a spoiler! :))))

 ## Himalayan Decision Tree

 Suggest to split the group?
 Don't do this because easier to have things to go wrong because of communication.